What’s The Difference Between Dry Food and Raw Food?

 Dr. B pointed out that there is good science and bad science.
 Good science refers to studies that are done out of curiosity, to find the truth as it appears without bias.
 Bad science is a science that is done to support a specific outcome.
 AAFCO was born out of the desire to turn industrial waste into valuable dollars.
 He calls it “flawed, non-science science.”

 The following list of AAFCO guidelines are literally based on presumption, not fact:

 Rawness vs. Heat treated is irrelevant – AAFCO admits that the commonly used industrial waste products used to make pet food are heated with extreme temperatures and that their nutritional value is compromised.
 They claim that this will be made up for by supplementing with a synthetic vitamin/mineral premix that must also be approved by them.
 It is assumed that this will contain everything your pet could ever need.

-Any nutrient, eg. enzymes and phytonutrients, that is not recognized by AAFCO has NO NUTRITIONAL VALUE whatsoever.
+Any nutrient, eg. enzymes, and phytonutrients, that is not recognized by AAFCO have NO NUTRITIONAL VALUE whatsoever.
 This includes raw foods.
 This is not science-based thinking.

-The principle energy source (whether it is protein, fat or carbohydrate) has no bearing on health of a dog or cat.
+The principal energy source (whether it is protein, fat, or carbohydrate) has no bearing on the health of a dog or cat.
 In other words, we should not care about the evolutionary nature of the animal we are feeding.